EdHubbell/XamarinFormsOauth2Demo/README.md

 ### Google OAuth2 Config Box Checkkin'

-Any time you set up a new app, you're going to have to go thru some screens over at https://console.developers.google.com/project  I have problems even getting to the correct screens, as my box is constantly logged in to at least 2 gmail addresses at any time.
+Any time you set up a new app, you're going to have to go thru some screens over at https://console.developers.google.com/project  I constantly have problems even getting to the correct screens, as my box is constantly logged in to at least 2 gmail addresses at any time.

 The redirect address used here is as suggested by a StackOverflow thread here: http://stackoverflow.com/questions/25520180/google-account-login-integration-for-android-xamarin